 Did you make it?!
 If not, just set up your approach like before and try again!

 If you’ve gotten the hang of the visual approach, you might be interested in trying an instrument approach.
 You can find all the details in the “Flying an ILS Approach” tutorial, or in the portion of the X‑Plane manual titled “Flying an Instrument Approach in X-Plane.”

-I hope you enjoyed this flight.
-In a couple days, I’ll send you a guide to more awesome tools you can use with X-Plane to make you a better pilot.
+We hope you enjoyed this flight.
+In a couple days, we’ll send you a guide to more awesome tools you can use with X‑Plane to make you a better pilot.

 Until next time,

 – X-Plane Customer Support